AlexeyG/sendmail/README.md

-# sendmail
+## About

-sendmail is a simple Python wrapper around the unix sendmail utility.
+*sendmail* is a simple Python wrapper around the unix sendmail utility.
 It allows for sending emails from python witout specifying an SMTP server.

 The sendmail code was taken from the [webpy](https://github.com/webpy/webpy) framework.